Your Guide on How to Start a Beekeeping Business

-Is your hobby beekeeping?
-A beekeeping business can be a small venture to supplement your income or a full-time operation.
-This is a relatively inexpensive hobby that has the potential to earn a sweet income.
+A beekeeping business is a small venture that can be operated as a side business to supplement your income or in full time.
+It is relatively an inexpensive hobby that has the potential to make you able to earn a sweet income.

-Beekeeping is best done on small acreage, but even people who live in the suburbs or in the city have found ways to carry on a successful beekeeping business.
+Beekeeping is best done on small acreages, but even people who live in the shrubs or in cities have found ways to carry on a successful beekeeping business.
 Check with local authorities about ordinances or permits.

 Americans consume 400 million pounds of honey each year.
 You can sell you honey at local farm markets, retail or wholesale markets, or start an online business.
 Local health food stores often get requests for local honey as an aid in reducing allergies.

 If you are not already a beekeeping hobbyist, you may want to find a beekeeper to spend some time with before you start.
 If possible, contact an experienced beekeeper and offer to work for free in order to learn the necessary skills, and to see how hives are worked.